variantstudios/wisdomwaysacupuncture.com/_posts/2016-09-02-aip-paleo-savory-creamy-breakfast-idea.md

 7) Bring to a boil then turn down and set a timer for about 35 minutes. (less if you’re just using separate cuts of chicken, which will cook faster)

 8) Get a large set of tongs and CAREFULLY remove the whole chicken and put it on a plate to cool.
-Once cool enough to touch, take all meat off the carcass and put it back in the pot.
+Once cool enough to touch, take all meat off the carcass and put it back in the pot.&nbsp;

 9) Once the soup has cooled enough to not be as dangerous should splatters happen, use your immersion blender to puree the soup into a bisque.
 If you don’t have an immersion blender, well, first piece of advice is you get one.
 J Second piece of advice is use a blender and add the soup in batches into the blender and keep doing that until it’s all blended.